-&lt;sup>2 Required NPAS payloads refers to specific equipment currently used on traditional crewed aircraft to provide high quality police air support including Electro Optical (EO) and Infra-Red (IR) sensors.
+2 Required NPAS payloads refers to specific equipment currently used on traditional crewed aircraft to provide high quality police air support including Electro Optical (EO) and Infra-Red (IR) sensors.

-Stage High-Level Description Access for other airspace users Sector(s) and activation(s) Expected duration of Stage 1 Conduct system checks of the aircraft to be used in the trial and ground equipment.
+Stage High-Level Description Access for other airspace users Sector(s) Expected duration of Stage 3 1 Conduct system checks of the aircraft to be used in the trial and ground equipment.
 Conduct training for the NPAS team on pre- and post-flight activities.
 Conduct Visual Line of Sight (VLOS) operations at the take-off and landing site.
 Conduct VLOS operations over the Severn Estuary.
 Conduct BVLOS operations of up to two-hour duration.
-Utilise these operations to assess the following away from the take-off/landing site: - Vehicle capability - Flight Envelope - Failure Modes Although VLOS operations do not require restricted airspace, no other airspace users will be granted access to the active sector of the TRA during this stage.
-This is to provide an additional safety mitigation.
-The only exceptions to this are emergency services responding to an incident.
-Central sector (Sector 1) - nighttime.
-Thursday 3 rd July 2025 - Wednesday 30 th July 2025 (four weeks) 2 Conduct BVLOS operations of up to six-hour duration.
-Utilise these operations to: - Assess performance of the radar unit on the trial aircraft - Assess detect and avoid - Replicate current NPAS operations Access to the TRA may be requested by cooperative aircraft not participating in the trial.
-All sectors - nighttime.
-Thursday 31st July 2025 - Wednesday 19th November 2025 (sixteen weeks).
-3 Conduct BVLOS operations (with visual observers) during daytime activations.
-Repeat nighttime activities from previous stages to gather additional data if required during nighttime activations.
-Access to the TRA may be requested by cooperative aircraft not participating in the trial.
-Central (Sector 1) - daytime.
-Central (Sector 1) either alone or in combination with other sector(s) - nighttime.
-Thursday 20 th November 2025 - Wednesday 17 th December 2025 (four weeks with no more than 10 days of daytime activations within this period).
+Utilise these operations to assess the following away from the take-off/landing site: - Vehicle capability - Flight Envelope - Failure Modes Strategic access to the TDA may be requested.
+A combination of all sectors, Central Sector (Sector 1) as a minimum Thursday 3 rd July 2025 - Tuesday 22 nd July 2025 (twenty days) 2 Conduct BVLOS operations of up to six-hour duration.
+Utilise these operations to: - Assess performance of the radar unit on the RPAS - Assess detect and avoid - Replicate current NPAS operations Strategic access to the TDA may be requested.
+Strategic access to the TDA may be requested.
+A combination of all sectors, Central Sector (Sector 1) as a minimum Wednesday 23 rd July 2025 - Wednesday 1 st October 2025 04:00 (seventy days).